yumick-dev/react-droplet/README.md

 ## Override default styles

 You can fully customize the look of your droplet by using the classnames prop to override the built-in CSS classes.
-Each part of the component — the root droplet, icon, and label — supports three style states: default for normal appearance, onDisabled when disabled, and onDragOver when a file is dragged over the zone.
-By providing your own class names for these keys, you replace the default styling with your own, allowing seamless integration with Tailwind, Bootstrap, or any CSS setup you prefer.
+Each part of the component - the root droplet, icon, and label - supports three style states: default for normal appearance, onDisabled when disabled, and onDragOver when a file is dragged over the zone.
+By providing your own class names for these keys, you replace the default styling with your own, allowing seamless integration with Tailwind, Bootstrap, or any CSS setup you prefer.Note: To fully override the default styles of the droplet-especially during the disabled and drag-over states-you may need to use !important in your CSS for certain default styles.

 ```tsx
 import Droplet from "react-droplet";